[FLC20-02] PROJECT FINAL WORKSHOP

 In 2 years of implementation in Tien Giang province, the project has achieved its objectives.
 The project’s activities and results are summarized in the video “Journey to cope with saline intrusion in the Mekong Delta: 2 years looking back” and shown at the workshop.

-Watch the video via this link (temporarily only available in Vietnamese)
+Watch the video via this link (only available in Vietnamese)

 The workshop had the participation of representatives of Water Resources Sub-Departments of Tien Giang, Long An, Kien Giang, and Ca Mau provinces; Tien Giang Provincial Youth Union; departments and government agencies of Tien Giang province; Department of Information and Communication of Ben Tre; Representatives of the People’s Committees of Go Cong Dong and Tan Phu Dong district; representatives of Kieng Phuoc and Phu Tan communes; representatives of households receiving support from the project; and members participating in Photovoice activity (Act 9.2).